 Google Fiber Equipment

 Google Fiber may provide or rent various pieces of equipment to you in connection with the Services.
 In some cases, to use the provided equipment, you will need to review and agree to terms of service governing use of the equipment.
-If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment.
+If you lose or damage this equipment after installation, Google Fiber may charge you a fee for replacement equipment (see Fee Schedule).
 Equipment fees are subject to change.

 Unless explicitly stated otherwise on our website, Google Fiber owns all equipment provided by Google Fiber in connection with the Services.
 From time to time, Google Fiber may offer you equipment that you may purchase in connection with the Services under separate terms to be provided with such equipment.

 You authorize Google Fiber to install software upgrades on any equipment provided by Google Fiber.
-You also agree not to use the Google Fiber equipment for any purpose other than using the Services.
+You also agree not to use the Google Fiber-owned equipment for any purpose other than using the Services.

 Using Google Fiber Services

 You agree not to misuse the Services, which includes using the Services for purposes that are illegal, are improper, infringe the rights of others, or adversely impact others’ enjoyment of the Services.
 Examples of misuses and prohibited activities are set forth in our Acceptable Use Policy for Residential Subscribers, which is incorporated into these Terms.
 You are responsible for all activity on the Services, whether such activity is undertaken by you or someone else.